iguolee/Bot/thirdpart bot webhook.md

   - Form Information Collected Event

 When we received a response whose event type is form.collected, we will display an webview for visitor to collect more information about him/her, when visitor filled out webview, we will pass these information to this webhook, and you can give us a response based on information we provided through this webhook.
-.;[=

   - Bot Chat Started Event

-When we received a response whose event type is bot.greetingMessage.requested, e will pass this action to this webhook, You need process this action within this webhook and give us a formatted response so than we can give an answer to visitor base on your response through live chat.
+When we received a response whose event type is bot.chat.started, we will pass this action to this webhook, You need process this action within this webhook and give us a formatted response so than we can give an answer to visitor base on your response through live chat.

 ### Request and Response Data of Custom Bot webhook